ietf-wg-acme/acme/draft-ietf-acme-acme.md

 These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URI and headers.
-ACME uses JWS to provide a limited integrity mechanism, which protects against an intermediary changing the request URI to another ACME URI of a different type.
-(It does not protect against changing between URIs of the same type, e.g., from one authorization URI to another).
+ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URI to another ACME URI.

 As noted above, all ACME request objects carry a "url" parameter in their protected header.
 This header parameter encodes the URL to which the client is